splewis/get5/documentation/docs/configuration.md

 You can either set the below parameters in that file, or in the `cvars` section of a match config.
 As mentioned in the explanation of the [match schema](../match_schema), that section will override all other settings.

+!!! warning "512 and no more"

+    Note that the maximum length of any config parameter is *less than* 512 characters.
+Depending on where these parameters are set, being close to this limit may cause problems.
+This applies to things like URLs or HTTP headers, so beware of long strings in these cases.

 ### Phase Configuration Files

 You should also have three config files.
 These can be edited, but we recommend not